DenisGorbachev/scenarios/data/books/storytailor.md

 * Render multiple linear stories

 Notes:
-* Programmer wants to see all continuations to design a good
+* Programmer wants to see all continuations to design a good application.
 * Programmer wants to see multiple linear stories to be able to implement them one-by-one.
 * Tester wants to see multiple linear stories to be able to test them one-by-one.